ddoc/packer-devcloud2/README.md

 packer-devcloud2
 ================

-Packer settings to build devcloud2 for Cloudstack testing
+Packer settings to build devcloud2 for Cloudstack testing as Vagrant box.

 Box file is 632M.
 I followed all the documentation for creating this except I swapped eth0<->eth1 so eth0 could be NAT as vagrant seems to expect, leaving eth1 as host-only.
 Also im not sure that vagrant is setting promiscuous for eth1 to allow-all.